Wednesday , 11 December 2024

 Difference based on flexibility

-Unlike conventional DVR or Digital video recorders, the IP cameras use NVR or Network video recorders, to store digital content.
-The cameras are referred to as plug-and-play devices that broadcast videos as a digital stream of data over an IP network to a Network Video Recorder.
+Unlike conventional DVR, or digital video recorders, the IP cameras use NVR, or network video recorders, to store digital content.
+The cameras are referred to as plug-and-play devices that broadcast videos as a digital stream of data over an IP network to a network video recorder.
 Sometimes, these cameras are used in conjunction with CCTV cameras to cover blind spots.

 Talking about CCTV cameras, the flexibility depends on the strategic placement of cameras and monitoring of the video footage on monitors.
 Communication is established via monitors and video recorders.
 The video is digitally stored and broadcast using a physical-digital video recorder across private coaxial.
 For remote viewing, the DVR is connected to the internet.